TheRealSaiTama/SimpleHTML/README.md

 #### How to Use:

-- Navigate to the `keylogger` directory.
+-   Navigate to the `Keylogger` directory.
 -   Open the `index.html` file in your web browser.
 -   Click the "Start Logging Keypresses" button to begin, and then press keys to see the output.

-For more details, including *important notes about a necessary code correction and security considerations*, check out the [Keylogger README](keylogger/README.md).
+For more details, including *important notes about a necessary code correction and security considerations*, check out the [Keylogger README](Keylogger/README.md).

+---

+### 6. RandomUser

+The `RandomUser` directory contains a project that fetches and displays random user data from the [Random User API](https://randomuser.me/api/) in a visually appealing format.
+It provides a simple and engaging way to explore random user profiles.

+#### Features:

+-   Neumorphic Design: A modern and visually appealing design using soft UI elements.
+-   Random User Data: Fetches user data including name, location, phone number, and email from the Random User API.
+-   Dynamic Updates: Updates the user information and profile picture dynamically upon clicking the "Random person" button.
+-   Clean Layout: Easy-to-read layout that presents user information clearly.

+#### How to Use:

+-   Navigate to the `RandomUser` directory.
+-   Open the `index.html` file in your web browser.
+-   Click the "Random person" button to fetch and display a new random user.

+For more details, check out the [RandomUser README](RandomUser/README.md).

+---

+### 7. TestimonialsCards

+The `TestimonialsCards` directory showcases a collection of testimonial cards, designed to present user feedback and reviews in an engaging and visually appealing manner.
+The cards feature different layouts and styles, demonstrating various ways to display testimonials on a website.

+This project was inspired by the [Testimonials Cards](https://roadmap.sh/projects/testimonial-cards) on roadmap.sh.

+#### Features:

+-   Diverse Card Layouts: Includes different layouts to showcase testimonials in various formats.
+-   Responsive Design: Adapts to different screen sizes for optimal viewing experience.
+-   Styling with CSS: Uses custom CSS styles to create a visually appealing design.
+-   Font Awesome Icons: Utilizes Font Awesome for icons (e.g., in the fourth testimonial card).

+#### How to Use:

+-   Navigate to the `TestimonialsCards` directory.
+-   Open the `index.html` file in your web browser to view the testimonial cards.

+For more details, check out the [TestimonialsCards README](TestimonialsCards/README.md).

 ---